doverdb12/chat-brew/README.md

 #### Planned Improvements
 * Refactor App.js to better modularize logic
-* Ensure that scrollbar goes to bottom of page automatically
+* Ensure that scrollbar goes to bottom of page automatically when needed
 * Enable nickname creation